Earth's circumference: Eratosthenes

-The measure of Earth's circumference is the most famous among the results obtained by Eratosthenes, who estimated that the meridian has a length of 252,000 stadia, with an error on the real value between −2.4% and +0.8% (assuming a value for the stadion between 155 and 160 metres).
-Eratosthenes described his technique in a book entitled On the measure of the Earth, which has not been preserved.
+The measure of Earth's circumference is the most famous among the results obtained by Eratosthenes, who estimated that the meridian has a length of 252,000 stadia, with an error on the real value between −2.4% and +0.8% (assuming a value for the stadion between 155 and 160 metres; the exact value of the stadion remains a subject of debate to this day; see stadion).

-Eratosthenes' method to calculate Earth's circumference has been lost; what has been preserved is the simplified version described by Cleomedes to popularise the discovery.
-Cleomedes invites his reader to consider two Egyptian cities, Alexandria and Syene, modern Assuan:
+Eratosthenes described his technique in a book entitled On the measure of the Earth, which has not been preserved; what has been preserved is the simplified version described by Cleomedes to popularise the discovery.
+Cleomedes invites his reader to consider two Egyptian cities, Alexandria and Syene (modern Aswan):